You can create a template with your own docker image after reading this guide for most use cases.

 You can choose the jupyter, ssh, or entrypoint launch mode depending on your needs.

-These commands will be executed as soon the docker container starts, similar to how a bash script be would executed.
-Suppose you created a bash script, added a CMD command in the Dockerfile so Docker would execute this bash script when the container starts.
+These commands will be executed as soon the docker container starts, similar to how a bash script be would be executed suppose you created a bash script and added a CMD command in the Dockerfile so Docker would execute this bash script when the container starts.

 In this case: CMD specifies the default command to run when the container starts, which is your start.sh script.